chinkeongho/fitness_strava/README.md

 ## Prerequisites
 - Strava account and an API application (create one at https://www.strava.com/settings/api).
 - Refresh token with `read_all` and `activity:read_all` scope for the athlete whose data you want to plot.
-- Map tile token (Mapbox, Thunderforest, or similar) if you want custom basemaps.
 - Runtime: use the language/tooling defined in this repo; the examples below assume a Python-based fetcher plus a web front end.

 ## Configure Strava access